GoodNotes/interviews/README.md

         - [Software Engineering Challenge](software-engineering.md)
         - [Design Challenge](design.md)
 3. Meet the founder and the team (6 hours)
-    - Full day in-person interview with us at our office
+    - Full day on-site interview with us at our office
         1. Meet our founder, Steven
         2. Meet the whole company over lunch.
             - As a way for the team to know you better, we ask you to talk about any personal projects you may have or anything you are passionate about (10 minutes).